brittawi/SkiersProject/ReadMe.md

 #### Create Annotations (Emil)

 #### Other models (Britta)
-(write about Installation of MMPose?)

-We have tested the following pose estimation models for this projects (TODO):
+We have tested the following pose estimation models for this projects:

 ||**MediaPipe**|**YoloNas**|**MMPose**|**OpenPose**|**AlphaPose (chosen)**|
 |-|------------|-----------|----------|------------|-------------|